patrickakak/PAT/README.md

     Linux version 3.16.0-7-686-pae (debian-kernel@lists.debian.org)
     (gcc version 4.9.2 (Debian 4.9.2-10+deb8u1) ) #1 SMP Debian 3.16.59-1 (2018-10-03)

-  Data structures and algorithms of zju is a massive open online course, there is a blackbox system called PAT (i.e. Programming Ability Test) where you can upload you code for your methods of problem-solving.
+  Data structures and algorithms of zju is a massive open online course, there is a blackbox system called PAT (i.e. Programming Ability Test) where you can upload you code for your methods of problem-solving. click the link: https://pintia.cn/problem-sets to start your coding journey!